opstrace/opstrace/docs/guides/user/collecting-cloud-metrics.md

 Each exporter configuration maps to its own separate deployment.
 You can configure several exporters in the same Opstrace tenant, for example to collect from separate AWS accounts.

-TODO show screenshot accessing AWS metrics (from blog post)

 ## GCP Stackdriver

-These instructions show how you can extract metrics from Stackdriver and bring them into Opstrace.
+These instructions show how you can extract metrics from [Stackdriver](https://cloud.google.com/monitoring/docs) and bring them into Opstrace.
 Note that "Stackdriver" is currently being rebranded as "Operations Suite", but we use "Stackdriver" here since as of this writing everyone still calls it that anyway.

 ### Credentials